hanabi/hanabi.github.io/Reference.md

 * Players will generally play cards without *Priority* if they see the next card in someone else's *Finesse Position*, because this will get the card for "free" as a *Priority Finesse*.
 * Less commonly, players will see the next card in someone else's hand, but it will not be in *Finesse Position*.
 In these cases, it might still be good to play the card without *Priority*, just so that the player with the next card will have something to do on their turn.
 * However, if they do play the card without *Priority*, it will cause an impending misplay because the target player will think the card is actually on their *Finesse Position*.
-Thus, doing this FORCES someone to give a clue to the card directly in order to stop the misplay.
+Thus, doing this **forces** someone to give a clue to the card directly in order to stop the misplay.
 * This clue is similar to a *Fix Clue*, since it fixes an impending misplay.
 But we specifically call this kind of clue a *Load Clue* to differentiate it from a *Fix Clue* that fixes a lie or mistake.
 It is a *Load Clue* because it is loading the player up with something to do on their turn.
 * If you receive a *Load Clue*, you should suspect that you might have something valuable on your chop, as this would be an excellent reason to commit the team to giving the *Load Clue* in the first place.
 * If a player has a choice between playing one card that leads nowhere and playing one card that commits the team to giving a *Load Clue*, then they are not obligated to choose one or the other - they can choose whichever one is best for the situation.